PrivacyDragon/Day-of-Week-TI-84Plus-CE/README.md

 The default setting is that you see the notation: YYYY/MM/DD.

 #### Will the program be 100% correct?
-Well, it is very difficult to say if it is correct, but as far as I've tested, all dates were correct, and I did test it thoroughly.
+Well, it is very difficult to say if it is correct, but as far as I've tested, all dates were correct.

 #### How does the program calculate the day of the week?
 This program makes use of the Zellers Congruence to calculate the day of the week.